-The settlement is calculated and takes place (a payment to or from you) within 5 business days.
+The settlement is calculated and takes place (a payment to or from you) within five business days.

 Is a deposit required?

-As standard practice across all future or forward trades, those booking a transaction are required to place a deposit as collateral.
-At market inception this was implemented to indemnify companies and to protect in the case of default.
-Over time, it has become standard practice and is not based on the company profile or any perceived risks.
-Foenix is required to place deposit and, in turn, requires it from customers.
+As standard practice across all future or forward trades, we require a deposit as collateral from those booking a transaction.
+This was implemented from market inception to indemnify companies and protect them in the case of default.
+Over time, it has become standard and isn’t based on the company profile or perceived risks.
+Foenix is required to place a deposit and, in turn, requires it from customers.

-Your deposited funds are held in client segregated accounts, in line with FCA regulation.
-This remains within your company’s cash in hand considerations and we can provide statements upon request.
+Your deposited funds are held in client-segregated accounts in line with FCA regulations and remain within your company’s cash-in-hand considerations.
+We can provide statements upon request.

 What is it used for and where do funds sit?